moleculerjs/site/source/docs/0.13/events.md

 title: Events
 ---
-Broker has a built-in event bus to support [Event-driven architecture](http://microservices.io/patterns/data/event-driven-architecture.html).
-You can send events to local and remote services.
+Broker has a built-in event bus to support [Event-driven architecture](http://microservices.io/patterns/data/event-driven-architecture.html) and to send events to local and remote services.

 # Balanced events
 The event listeners are arranged to logical groups.
 It means that only one listener is triggered in every group.